dorelljames/business-static-template/services/our-questions.md

 ---
 title: Our Questions
 banner: /img/macbook-pro.png
-shortdesc: "Our questions to the latest answers."
+shortdesc: Our questions to the latest answers.
-cmsUserSlug: our-questions
+cmsUserSlug: our-questions-here
 date: 2016-08-12T10:33:00.000Z
 categories: ""
 ---